 - The Law Fails to Protect LGBT Students, in Particular LGBT Students of Color.
 Upon entering the education system, bullying, harassment and violence together create key barriers to education for LGBT students of color.
 Barriers of race, sexual orientation, and gender identity are compounded in ways that can make it more difficult to obtain an affordable, quality education.

-Paying an Unfair Price: The Financial Penalty for LGBT People of Color includes recommendations to reduce the unfair financial penalties experienced by LGBT people of color because of their sexual orientation or gender identity, as well as recommendations to address the systemic and persistent disparities that harm the economic security of people of color in the United States.
+Paying an Unfair Price: The Financial Penalty for LGBT People of Color in America includes recommendations to reduce the unfair financial penalties experienced by LGBT people of color because of their sexual orientation or gender identity, as well as recommendations to address the systemic and persistent disparities that harm the economic security of people of color in the United States.

-- Unfair Price: The Financial Penalty for LGBT People of ColorDownload
+Paying An Unfair Price: The Financial Penalty for LGBT People of ColorDownload